 Unexplainably, there are many other species mentioned in the Bible that lived in Biblical lands but subsequently seen to have disappeared or vanished in thin air - from the promised area.
 These include hippopotami (Job 40:15–25), crocodiles (Ezekiel 29:3–6), hartebeest (Deuteronomy 14:4), cheetahs (Habakkuk 1:8), bears (2 Kings 2:24) and lions (mentioned on over 150 occasions!).
 Some other such animals have been bred in captivity and were subsequently released back into the wild, such as ostriches (Lamentations 4:3), Mesopotamian fallow deer (Genesis 49:21) and the magnificent oryx antelope (Deuteronomy 14:5).

 Because the land was (is) actually Africa itself, it is not hard to find all these animals in abundance there today.

-Now people at institutions such as Biblical Museum of Natural History, who's main job is to revise zoogeography of the Bible reflects (rather fancifully) and puts forward a great deal of theories trying so desperately hard to make the modern state of Israel seem a likely candidate for the so-called Promised Land.
+Now people at institutions such as Biblical Museum of Natural History, who's main job is to revise ancient zoogeography, such as the places the Bible reflects as being green or lush at one point in time.
+Institutions such as these fancifully puts forward a great deal of theories.
+Some of these theories as so trying so desperately hard to make the modern state of Israel seem a likely candidate for the so-called Promised Land.
 Its not.

 Uxolo lube nani